The Nadal Estate basically grows the local varieties of Penedès white grapes: Macabeu, Xarel•lo, Red Xarel·lo and Parellada.

 Currently, the Nadal Estate produces more grapes than needed to cover the entire production.
 This allows us to select the best grapes for our products.

-The Macabeo grape is a very popular, as it allows elaborating complex cavas with structure and fresh and fruity aromas.
+The Macabeo grape is very popular, as it allows elaborating complex sparkling wines with structure and fresh and fruity aromas.
 It is harvested in early September.
 The grapes are very compact, medium-sized with golden colour.
 The juice is quite sweet with medium acidity.

 At the Nadal Estate, located near Sant Sadurní, in 1998 we produced the first sweet white wine of Spain with Macabeo grapes affected naturally by the fungus Botrytis Noble.

 Xarel·lo is the flagship variety of Penedès.
-Harvested in mid-September, it allows us to produce pale cavas with ochre tones, voluminous in the mouth and with ripe fruit aromas.
+Harvested in mid-September, it allows us to produce pale sparkling wines with ochre tones, voluminous in the mouth and with ripe fruit aromas.

 Counting on harvesting early October, we shall obtain a fresh white wine, tasty and persistent, with herbaceous aromas and memories of flowers and white fruits.

 The grape, not very compact, is medium to large size and amber colour.
-Of the three main varieties of cava, the Xarel·lo is the one that brings more sugar and acidity.
+Xarel·lo is a variety that brings more sugar and acidity.

 Contains a high concentration of resveratrol, a phenolic compound that helps to prevent cardiovascular disease.